-Qur'an and Hadith Studies
+Qur'an And Hadith Studies

-- Course Code:
+- Module Code:

-- Full Year
+- Year of study:

-Given that this is essentially a text-based course, it is expected that students should be able to read and comprehend classical Arabic material.
+Given that this is essentially a text-based module, it is expected that students should be able to read and comprehend classical Arabic material.

-Objectives and learning outcomes of the course
+Objectives and learning outcomes of the module

-At the end of the course students will have developed a distinct understanding of the historical and conceptual significance of the earliest Islamic scriptural sources: namely the Qur’an and Hadith and the role they play in the synthesis of Islamic faith and practice.
+At the end of the module students will have developed a distinct understanding of the historical and conceptual significance of the earliest Islamic scriptural sources: namely the Qur’an and Hadith and the role they play in the synthesis of Islamic faith and practice.
 Furthermore, s/he will also have obtained not only a firm grasp of the linguistic and structural features of the associated classical literature which developed around these sources but also the theoretical contexts which defined approaches to scripture and the academic frameworks within which these are gauged.

 Scope and syllabus